haskell-cryptography/governance/GOVERNANCE.md

 ### Code production

 `haskell-cryptography` produces a series of projects related to cryptography.
-Each project has a key person that is in charge of being the main point of contact, handle inquiries from the core team and act as an editor for the project.
+Each project has a key person that is the main point of contact for the project, handle inquiries from the core team and act as an editor for the project.

 This role involves enacting the goals of the Organisation, and being in charge of the management of the project, whithin the framework established by the guidelines published in the [haskell-cryptography/governance](https://github.com/haskell-cryptography/governance) repository.
-The referent person is  autonomous but held accountable.
+The key person is autonomous but accountable for the project.
 This doesn't prevent a decision process that involves multiple parties in a "flat" governance structure for a project, but the key person is the one person that is in charge of making these decisions official, answering for them and enforcing them.